x2dhf/x2dhf/README.md

 To build x2dhf with CMake, first create a build directory with `mkdir objdir` and go to the build directory `cd objdir`.
-Configure the build with `cmake ..`, after which you can build the program with `$ make`.
+Configure the build with `cmake ..`, after which you can build the program with `make`.

-To build x2dhf with autotools, run `$ ./autoconf.sh` to generate the configure script, after which run configure `$ ./configure` and make the program with `$ make`.
+To build x2dhf with autotools, run `./autoconf.sh` to generate the configure script, after which run configure `./configure` and make the program with `make`.

 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.
 Examples are included in